ThatDaveStevens/OxfordGraph/Module1/LondonUnderground/queries.md

 `size(apoc.coll.toSet(stations)) AS numberOfStations` This converts the list of stations to a set to ensure uniqueness and then calculates the size of the set to get the number of unique stations per line.
 RETURN line, size(apoc.coll.toSet(stations)) AS numberOfStations: This returns the line and the number of unique stations.

-`ORDER BY numberOfStations` This orders the results by line.
+`ORDER BY numberOfStations` This orders the results by the number of stations.

 line|numberOfStations|